plutomi/plutomi/README.md

 ## Infra

+# See the k8s directory for the k8s setup

 Plutomi is deployed using [docker-compose](https://docs.docker.com/compose/) to any VPS you can get your hands on (we recommend [Hetzner](https://www.hetzner.com/cloud/)).
 The frontend is a [Remix](https://remix.run/) app and the API is written in [Rust](https://www.rust-lang.org/) using the [Axum](https://github.com/tokio-rs/axum) framework.
 We use [Nginx](https://www.nginx.com/) as a reverse proxy to forward traffic to those containers appropriately.
 We use [MongoDB](https://www.mongodb.com/) for our database and try to follow patterns like [this](https://youtu.be/IYlWOk9Hu5g?t=1094) where we store everything in a single collection.

 We use [AWS CDK](https://aws.amazon.com/cdk/) to deploy a couple of resources like setting up [SES](https://aws.amazon.com/ses/) for emails, [SNS](https://aws.amazon.com/sns/) to receive email events like opens, clicks, bounces, etc., and a [queue](https://aws.amazon.com/sqs/) to put those events in, along with custom app events like `totp.requested`, `invite.sent`, or `application.submitted`.